-The Center for the Study of Ethics in the Professions is involved in a number of research projects that focus on Center’s mission of educating students as responsible professionals, reflecting on the wider implications of scientific progress, and contributing to the shaping of technology in accordance with fundamental human values.
-Here, you can see a summary of some of our active research projects.
+The Center for the Study of Ethics in the Professions is involved in a number of research projects, the most recent of which are listed below.
 You can also read more by visiting our past projects page, which has a history of major projects and events held at the Center.

-The Center for the Study of Ethics in the Professions (CSEP) received a $200,000 grant from the John D. and Catherine T. MacArthur Foundation in January 2016 to enhance its highly regarded Ethics Code Collection (ECC).
-The ECC is a unique resource, comprising a curated collection of over 4,000 ethics codes and guidelines across a range of disciplines for over 40 years.
-With this generous funding from the MacArthur Foundation, it will serve as a more dynamic global resource for informing ethical decision making in professional, entrepreneurial, scientific, and technological fields, and inform critical research into the advancement of ethical practices in a rapidly changing world.
-Funding from the MacArthur Foundation will provide the resources to embark on an extensive design strategy to improve the digital ECC, and will include tools such as better keyword search, sorting capabilities, comparisons, and downloading in different formats.
+The Center for the Study of Ethics in the Professions (CSEP) received a $200,000 grant from the John D. and Catherine T. MacArthur Foundation in January 2016 to enhance its highly regarded Ethics Code Collection Enhancements to the site include better keyword search, sorting capabilities, comparisons, and downloading in different formats.
 Funding will also enable new research on the current and future roles of ethics codes within society, business, and technological innovation.
 Show me more